 What strength concrete do I need for my driveway?

 It is recommended to utilize a 6.0 bag-4000 PSI or 6.5 bag-4500 psi mix for all exterior concrete subjected to traffic and/or freeze-thaw cycles.

 Why does concrete crack?

 Concrete is and has been since the Roman Empire a key building block around the world.
-While concrete’s strongest feature lies in its compressive state care and engineering are required to minimize and control cracking which typically can result from shrinkage or tensile failure.
-Concrete that is placed at to extensive a slump will undergo a loss of volume as the concrete “sets” and continues to harden.
+While concrete’s strongest feature lies in its compressive state, care and engineering are required to minimize and control cracking which typically can result from shrinkage or tensile failure.
+Concrete that is placed at too extensive a slump will undergo a loss of volume as the concrete “sets” and continues to harden.
 This loss of volume occurs as shrinkage and sets up tensile stresses causing cracks in concrete.
 Concrete cracking can be controlled but, almost never eliminated.
 Several industry solutions are the use of shrinkage and structural FIBERS offered by the Vitale-Robinson companies.
-Ask about our FIBEMESH, Ultraf-Fiber, wire mesh, rebar, and additional structural fibers available for your specific project.
+Ask about our FIBERMESH, Ultra-Fiber, wire mesh, rebar, and additional structural fibers available for your specific project.
 We also recommend the use of control joints, soft cutting, and construction joints.
 These efforts will allow concrete to perform as it was designed to do and makes a straight line out of a crooked crack.